-Mosul: Iraq forces storm village near airport
+Battle for Mosul: Iraqi forces take key village near airport from ISIS

 Mosul operation: Iraqi-led forces push into key city

 A convoy of trucks carries displaced people away from Mosul on November 4.
-Iraqi forces have freed dozens of villages in their advance on Mosul, yet more than 1 million civilians are still trapped in the ISIS-held city.

 Mosul operation: Iraqi-led forces push into key city